Old Testament – From Genesis to the Prophet Jonah

 Abraham was a man of deep faith and did as God asked.
 He took his wife Sarah, his nephew Lot and their families, and left Ur, a prosperous city.

-When they arrived in Canaan, Abraham’s future heritage, to avoid famine they continued onward to Egypt.
+They arrived in Canaan, Abraham’s future heritage, but to avoid famine they continued onward to Egypt.
 Although Abraham feared Egypt’s Pharaoh and lied to him about his beautiful wife saying she was his sister, God continued to protect them.

 When they left Egypt to return to Canaan, Abraham and Lot, now wealthy, agreed to part company.
 Lot chose the fertile plain of the Jordan valley while Abraham accepted the less rich lands of the west.
 When God saw Abraham’s unselfish act, He promised that his descendants would be as numerous as the particles of dust on the earth.